open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 Invocations represent a function call that transform the underlying telemetry payload.
 Invocations are made up of 2 parts:

 - a string identifier.
-The string identifier must start with a lowercase letter or an underscore (`_`).
+The string identifier must start with a lowercase letter.
 - zero or more Values (comma separated) surrounded by parentheses (`()`).

 **The OTTL does not define any function implementations.**